Joel-Butler/wiki-js-replica/Platform/osm.md

 2. Ensure that you have sufficient swap space configured.
 My 4GB pi 4 was configured as part of a kubernetes cluster (with swap disabled) so I did need to ensure that I'd allocated sufficient swap space for the bazel compiler to work.

-## Step 2 - a working Osm deployment.
+## Step 2 - A working Osm deployment.
 Like a lot of other kubernetes offerings OSM is a mix up of code and pre-published docker images.
 The code can be compiled for non-x86 systems, but the docker images used in the built process or embedded in code are x86 specific.

 As  a result I had to modify a bit of the OSM code to make thints work out.